spences10/scottspence.com/copy/lets-work-together.md

 ## Why hire me?

-With <DD date='2018-03-14' /> years of experience in the tech industry, including <DD date='2016-06-15' /> years of hands-on JavaScript, HTML, and CSS experience, I bring a robust skill set and passion for technology to the table.
+With <DD date='2004-06-15' /> years of experience in the tech industry, including <DD date='2016-06-15' /> years of hands-on JavaScript, HTML, and CSS experience, I bring a robust and diverse skill set to the table.
+My career spans multiple phases, each contributing unique value to my current expertise.

 ## My background

-I have a previous experience of 10+ years as a senior-level Analyst Developer specialising in Microsoft Office automation for large financial organisations.

-Based in the UK, I have been a part of several successful projects for start-ups, medium to large businesses, and international brands.
+My extensive experience in the tech industry has provided me with invaluable skills in stakeholder management, project planning, and delivering solutions in high-pressure environments.
+For the past 8 years, I've been fully immersed in web and fullstack development, working on projects for start-ups, medium to large businesses, and international brands.

+This diverse background has allowed me to develop a unique blend of technical and soft skills, enabling me to navigate complex project landscapes and deliver successful outcomes.
+I've seen many approaches to problem-solving and project management, giving me the acumen to identify effective strategies and avoid common pitfalls.

+Based in the UK, I have successfully led and contributed to numerous projects, leveraging my diverse background to bridge the gap between technical implementation and business objectives.

 ## My skills